FAQ – How Much is My Case Worth?

 Your willingness to embrace risk and take your case to trial.

-For these reasons, the other side is incredibly unlikely to make a fair settlement offer unless they truly believe the only alternative is going to trial and trying to convince a jury that their conduct was acceptable.
+The other wants to pay you nothing and has hired lawyers who want to bill hours and get paid off your harm and zero you out.
+That is their job.
+The other side is unlikely to make a settlement offer that represents justice unless they truly believe the only alternative is going to trial and trying to convince a jury that their conduct was acceptable.

-Thus, the single most important thing you can do to maximize your recovery is to embrace the process and be willing to take your case to trial.
+The single most important thing you can do to maximize your recovery if the other side refuses to make a settlement offer that you can live with is to embrace the process and be willing to take your case to trial.

 While we can’t guarantee specific results, we will not accept your case unless we think it has merit and we can win at trial.
 In other words, if the other side doesn’t do the right thing and make a fair offer, we are ready, willing, and eager to try your case to a jury.